erinosb/2020_DSCI512_RNAseq/README.md

 $ cd ..
 ```

-Notice that instead of having a single script, you now have a few scripts.
-These will work in a **Two step** method for executing jobs on summit.
-The `execute` script calls the `analyze` script.
+The **analyze** script contains the beginning of our pipeline.

+The **execute** script will be used to submite the analyze script to the job sharing utility on SUMMIT called SLURM.
+This will put your analyze script in the queue and specify how it should be run on the supercomputer system.

-To execute the pipeline, you would do the following:
+To execute the bash script, you would do the following...

 ```bash
 $ sbatch execute_RNAseq_pipeline.sbatch